-How to Cure A Urinary Tract Infection Naturally
+How to Heal a Urinary Tract Infection Naturally

 Did you know that eating properly is an important part of keeping your excretory system healthy?
 If you want to prevent infection, you can drink a bit of coconut oil two times per day.

-A urinary tract infection is a very frequent condition that attacks the urinary tract.
-It may occur in the bladder, kidneys, ureter or urethra.
-Read more to learn about the causes of this problem and how to cure it naturally.
+A urinary tract infection is a very frequent condition that affects the urinary tract.
+It can happen in the bladder, kidneys, ureter or urethra.
+Read on to learn about the causes of this problem and how to heal it naturally.

 Characteristics of a urinary tract infection

-A urinary tract infection, as we said above, can occur in different parts of the body:
+A urinary tract infection, like we said above, can happen in different parts of the body:

-- In the bladder: this is called cystitis or a bladder infection.
+- Bladder: this is called cystitis or a bladder infection.

-- In the kidneys: it can happen in one or both kidneys and is called pyelonephritis or a kidney infection.
+- Kidneys: it can happen in one or both kidneys and is called pyelonephritis or a kidney infection.

-- In the ureter: in some rare cases, the tracts that carry urine from the kidney to the bladder become infected.
+- Ureter: in some rare cases, the tracts that carry urine from the kidney to the bladder become infected.

-- In the urethra: this is called urethritis and occurs when the tract that carries urine out of the bladder becomes infected.
+- Urethra: this is called urethritis and occurs when the tract that carries urine out of the bladder becomes infected.

-In the majority of cases, urinary tract infections are caused by bacteria that makes its way into the urethra and the bladder, where it most commonly occurs, although in other cases, it could form in the kidneys.
-A large percentage of patients’ bodies get rid of the bacteria on their own, but certain conditions can increase your risk of suffering from this type of infection.
+In the majority of cases, urinary tract infections are caused by bacteria that makes its way into the urethra and the bladder, where it’s most common, although it can also show up in the kidneys.
+Most people’s bodies get rid of the bacteria on their own, but certain things can increase your risk of this type of infection.

-For example, women tend to suffer from urinary tract infections more often than men because their urethra is shorter.
-Plus, women sometimes get infected after having sexual intercourse or using birth control devices such as a diaphragm.
-Women in menopause have a higher risk of getting an infection like this one.
+For example, women tend to suffer from urinary tract infections more often than men because they have a shorter urethra.
+Plus, women can become infected after having sex or using birth control devices like a diaphragm.
+Women with menopause also have a higher risk of getting an infection like this.

 Other factors that also increase your chances of suffering from a urinary tract infection are: